 Emmanual Sheppard & Condon has been serving the legal needs of Florida communities for 100 years.
 Our attorneys approach every case with efficiency and integrity.

 We care about our clients and our work and strive to provide innovative and individualized solutions for each and every client we represent.
-Contact us today for a free case consultation.
+Call (850) 433-6581 or contact us online today for a case consultation.

 One of our attorneys will talk through your case with you and determine what we can do to help.
 If you have questions related to a contract, we have answers.